Preserving and Extending the Yale Mission, for This and Future Generations

 Engagement with the community

-While on campus, the trustees meet with members of the Yale community, including faculty, staff, and students.
-Some meet formally, in regular meetings with student government and faculty; and others informally, at lunches, university teas, and campus events.
-Off campus, trustees represent the university at events and engage on issues of importance to Yale and higher education in general.
+During and between meetings, the trustees connect with members of the Yale community, including faculty, students, alumni, and staff.
+When they are on campus, some do so formally, in regular meetings with student government and faculty, and others informally, at lunches, university teas, and campus events.
+Off campus, trustees meet with alumni at a variety of small and large gatherings, engaging on issues of importance to Yale and higher education in general.